bowenwen/bowenwen.github.io_2018/_posts/2019-05-01-intro-braess-paradox.md

 $$ (300 - v_5)/2 = v_2 $$

-Now we have almost all of the volume relationships between paths and links, we are very close to getting all of the volumes solved.
+Now that we have almost all of the volume relationships between paths and links, we are very close to getting all of the volumes solved.

 $$ t_5 = t_3 $$